duckets/dj-tuition/content/en/wedding.md

 -------------------------

-For testimonials, and more information about me and my tuition:
+For more testimonials, and more information about me and my tuition:

 {{< icon name="hand-point-right" >}} &nbsp; [Visit the main site](_index.md)